rnag/dataclass-wizard/README.rst

 -  *JSON (de)serialization*: marshal dataclasses to/from JSON and Python
    ``dict`` objects.
--  *Properties with defaults*: support for using properties with default values in dataclass instances.
+-  *Field properties*: support for using properties with default values in dataclass instances.

 Usage